lsprangers/lsprangers.github.io/docs/aws_sap/VPC.md

     - Stateless
         - Return traffic must be explicitly allowed by rules
         - Helpful to quickly and cheaply block specific IP addresses
+- ***Dynamic Host Configuration Protocol (DHCP)***
+    - Automatically assigns IP addresses to instances in a VPC
+    - Centralized IP configuration or IP protocol, instead of manually doing it ourselves
+    - DHCP options set can be configured for VPC
+    - VPC's are associated with DHCP option sets
+        - DHCP option sets are a collection of settings that can be applied to instances in a VPC
+    - Options:
+        - Domain name (suffix in DNS lookup)
+        - Domain name servers describe what actual servers we'll be using for DNS - typically this stays to the default of AmazonProvidedDNS
+        - NTP servers for keeping time in sync on instances
+    - Can't alter a DHCP option set after it's been created, need to create new one and associate it with the VPC
+    - Why would anyone do this?
+        - IP address suffixes and DNS servers allow us to route traffic / identify instances that are apart of different services
 - ***Security Groups***
     - Applied at *instance level*
     - Stateful